Today we will be looking at two of Dyson’s cheaper offerings to cordless vacuum cleaners – the Dyson V6 and V7.

 Here’s the V6’s soft roller cleaning head tool in action cleaning rolled oats and some dirt.

-One of the strengths of this tool is its ability to pick up large chunks of dirt without snow plowing or pushing dirt forward.
+One of these tools’ strengths is its ability to pick up large chunks of dirt without plowing it forward.
+It doesn’t rely so much on airflow as a standard brush roll, making it ideal on hard surfaces.

 Dyson V7 Cleaning Test